 What Other Ingredients Contribute To The Healing Power Of Tea?

-Spices and herbs play critical roles in Moroccan cuisine—and, as it turns out, also in this soothing drink.
-The spices play differing roles, with aniseed imparting “a strong, warm, licorice flavor,” in the words of Paula Wolfert, and fenugreek providing a taste that’s perhaps best described as “a little like burnt sugar or maple syrup.”
+Spices and herbs play critical roles in Moroccan cuisine—and, as it turns out, in this soothing drink.
+The spices play differing roles, with anise seeds imparting “a strong, warm, licorice flavor,” in the words of Paula Wolfert, and fenugreek providing a taste that’s perhaps best described as “a little like burnt sugar or maple syrup.”
 But it’s not just flavor that these spices and other herbs impart to therapeutic teas and herbal infusions.
 Or aroma.
 As Wolfert explains, “Moroccans are great believers in medicinal herbal teas.”
 Behold, the healing power of herbs and spices.
 Here’s Wolfert’s cheat sheet:

 - Absinth is the “winter tea of choice” for warmth and as an antispasmodic and digestive.

 - Lemon verbena calms the nerves, helps digestion, and gives comfort from the pain of menstruation.

 - Orange flower water mixed with milk and sugar helps children get to sleep.